roeybiran/developer-productivity-tools/README.md

 ## Quick Look

 - In my opinion, Quick Look is one of macOS’ best features.
 Quick Look can be extended and enhanced using various plug–ins.
 Here are some I use:
-	- [Syntax Highlight](https://github.com/sbarex/SourceCodeSyntaxHighlight).
-Previews code (and other types of text files) with syntax highlighting.
+	- [Syntax Highlight](https://github.com/sbarex/SourceCodeSyntaxHighlight): previews code (and other types of text files) with syntax highlighting.
-	- [BetterZip](https://macitbetter.com/BetterZip-Quick-Look-Generator/).
-Previews contents inside archives.
+	- [BetterZip](https://macitbetter.com/BetterZip-Quick-Look-Generator/): previews contents inside archives.